2023 NFL mock draft: First-round projections

 — 16.
 Washington (8-8-1) — Anthony Richardson, QB, Florida, So.

-Taylor Heinicke, Carson Wentz and Sam Howell (he was solid versus the Cowboys) won't prohibit the Commanders from seeking a quarterback.
+Taylor Heinicke, Carson Wentz and Sam Howell (he was solid versus the Cowboys in Week 18) won't prohibit the Commanders from seeking a quarterback.
 Especially one that might remind coach Ron Rivera of Cam Newton — not necessarily his fashion sense — his former MVP signal-caller in Carolina.
-Richardson is the wild-card in this QB class.
+Richardson is the wild card in this QB class.
 His range is anywhere from first overall pick — I expect scouts and coaches/coordinators to fall in love with his traits (i.e. ceiling) — to a Day 2 selection.
 Top needs: CB, OL, QB

 — 17.
 Pittsburgh (9-8) — Anton Harrison, OT, Oklahoma, Jr.